Johnlon/spam-1/README.md

 This project is currently in it's 3rd incarnation.

-Status: May 2022 this project is still live but I've been spending a bunch of time trying to port one or other C compiler to SPAM-1.
+*Status: May 2022 -* this project is still live but I've been spending a bunch of time trying to port one or other C compiler to SPAM-1.
 Tried LLVM and it's too hard and wasted a lot of time.
 Currently having a lot more success with VBCC.
 My own SpamCC language and compiler is cool but there is something special about being able to compile and use other people's code!
-I also have Gamepad input hardware almost integrated but that's held up be the compiler work.
+I also have Gamepad input hardware almost integrated but that's held up by the compiler work.

 ## CURRENT Design - Version 1c